tharveyster/mern-weloveeats/README.md

 The navigation menu has the home page and all of the recipe categories.

+There's components that show 5 random recipes, 5 most viewed recipes, and 5 most liked recipes, that appear on most of the pages.

 ## To Do
 - User account creation (sign up).
 - Log in / log out.